Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network: Summary and discussion

 \section{Summary and discussion}

-The importance of noise in gene regulatory networks is widely recognised \citep{raj,munsky,porello}.
+The importance of noise in gene regulatory networks is widely recognised \cite{raj,munsky,porello}.
 Here, we investigated how noise due to transcriptional bursting affects the dynamics of the broadly studied auto-negative feedback motif and found that bursting can induce oscillations when they are not otherwise present, and enhance oscillations that may already be present in the system.
 We provided computationally efficient approximations of the system dynamics and illustrated the utility of our approximation through analytical derivations of the power spectrum of the observed oscillations.
-This calculation confirms mathematically that transcriptional bursting alone can induce oscillations, and that transcriptional bursting can enhance the amplitude of oscillations if these are already present due to copy number noise.
-We investigated the breaking point of our extended chemical Langevin equations and related it to biological measurements of transcriptional burst frequencies.
+Simulations of the chemical Langevin equation are multiple orders of magnitude faster than those of the full system.
+Our calculations confirm mathematically that transcriptional bursting alone can induce oscillations, and that transcriptional bursting can enhance the amplitude of oscillations if these are already present due to copy number noise.
+We investigated the breaking point of our extended chemical Langevin equations and related it to biological measurements of transcriptional burst frequencies and showed how our theory can be extended to other gene regulatory networks.

-While we limited our discussion to the auto-negative feedback motif, our derivations of the extended chemical Langevin equation is presented in the supplementary material also for more generic gene regulatory networks, and generic models of transcriptional bursting.
-For example, in future studies it may be desirable to consider models of promoter busting with more promoter states and/or multiple active alleles \citep{strasser,lin2,Luo2023}.
-Our derivation of the extended chemical Langevin equation is applicable to such alternative bursting models.
+Our models considered a single active promoter for each gene.
+Our approach is nonetheless applicable to systems with more active promoters, i.e. genes with more than one active allele in haploid or even multiploid cells \cite{strasser,lin2,Luo2023}.
+This would be implemented by assuming more transcriptional states, representing the different combinations of promotor activity on each allele.
+We further highlight that the observed oscillations in our model are only visible in the stationary regime, i.e. when a gene is constitutively expressed, and cannot be used to describe genes that recently turned on, for example.

+Varying definitions of burstiness exist in the literature.
+The concept was originally introduced to describe mRNA production that is discontinuous in time \cite{chubb,porello}).
+This is the phenomenon we seek to study here.
+Other authors exclusively consider the gene to undergo transcriptional bursting if the OFF-periods of the promoter are much longer than the ON-periods \cite{larsson, paulsson,jia2017}.
+Our approximations are applicable under both of these definitions of burstiness, i.e. they can describe systems where OFF-periods are much longer than ON-periods, but this is not a necessary restriction for the validity of our methods.
+We are instead focused on the consequences of the random switching between the OFF and the ON states of the promoter, rather than their relative duration.